 Stay tuned for more updates.

-To qualify for an HDF Scholarship, students must be of Hispanic Heritage and also:
+To qualify for an HDF Scholarship, students must be of Hispanic/Latino Heritage along with the following requirements.

 Graduating/have graduated from a Greater Kansas City metropolitan area high school or obtain a general equivalency diploma (GED) from a local organization.
 (The Greater Kansas City metropolitan area is generally defined as Cass, Clay, Jackson, Platte, Johnson and Wyandotte counties.)